NATURAL LIGHT PORTRAIT PHOTOGRAPHY – DIGITAL

 5 Images taken in direct sun, with the subject looking to the side (means no visible shadows)

 SUBMIT (As an InDesign file or Blog Post)

 Your Files should have 4 pages / Sections – one for each lighting setup

 Make your best image larger, so it stands out.

 1. Which type of lighting do you think worked best and why?

 2. Which of your portraits do you like best and why?

-Take many more images, as NO bad shots are acceptable when you are shooting digital in summer!
+Take many more images, as NO bad shots are acceptable when you are shooting digital in nice weather!